SAP/ui5-webcomponents-react/templates/nextjs-pages/README.md

-## UI5 Web Components React - Next.js Pages Router Example
+## UI5 Web Components React - Next.js Pages Router Template

-This example shows how to use the [Next.js](https://nextjs.org/) Pages Router with UI5 Web Components for React.
+This template shows how to use the [Next.js](https://nextjs.org/) Pages Router with UI5 Web Components for React.
-It includes the required adjustments in `pages/_app.tsx` and `pages/_document.tsx` as well as a very simple Todo App.

 ## How to use this template